 The Income Related Monthly Adjustment Amount

 The Income Related Monthly Adjustment Amount (IRMAA) applies to those individuals with higher income.
-For an individual, the Medicare Part B premium increases if your income is more than $85,000 in 2018.
-For a married couple, the Medicare Part B premium increases if your income is more than $170,000 in 2018.
-The amount that your premium goes up increases with more income.
+For an individual, the 2023 Medicare Part B premium increases if your 2021 income was more than $97,000.
+For a married couple, the 2023 Medicare Part B premium increases if your 2021 income was more than $194,000.

 Medicare Part C

 Medicare Part C has a monthly premium.
-The amount will vary depend on the plan you choose.
+The amount will vary depending on the plan you choose.
 Your specific Medicare Part C plan may have a deductible and/or cost-shares or co-pays.

 Medicare Part D